justsml/katacoda-scenarios/scaling-web-apps/scaling-quiz/step1.md

 Let's walk through a scenario:

-1. Most days our server sees less than a few 1,000 users.
+Most days our server sees less than a few 1,000 users...

 1. **Out of nowhere:** An influencer on TikTok just told 5 million people to buy your stuff!
 ZOMG!
 1. **In 60 seconds** a surge of *150K users* overwhelms capacity!
 1. **Gasp!** Our server didn't stand a chance...